Menu

 Secret and silent

-Warwick Smith was supplied advice, on 18 April 1995, from none other than John Rundell, stating there were “forces at work” that derailed the process.
-I discussed with Warwick Smith, twice, Telstra’s threats of withholding FOI documents, because I assisted the Australian Federal Police and that this eventuated.
+Warwick Smith was supplied advice on 18 April 1995 from John Rundell, stating that “forces at work” derailed the process.
+I discussed Telstra’s threats of withholding FOI documents with Warwick Smith twice because I assisted the Australian Federal Police, and this eventuated.
 Surely all this was enough for Warwick Smith to call the whole arbitration process a farce and ask the minister to intervene?
-Yet, this did not happen, not even after Dr Hughes’ 12 May 1995 advice.
+Yet, this did not happen even after Dr Hughes’ 12 May 1995 advice.
 In most Western democracies, this would have been enough for an investigation.

 Instead, a little more than two hours after Warwick Smith (the TIO and administrator of the process) received Dr Hughes’ 12 May 1995 letter, he put out a media release stating: